Skip to main content

 A full list of models can be found here.

-Alternatively, you can provide a path to a pre-trained model of your own:
+Alternatively, we can provide a path to a pretrained model of our own:

 const upscaler = new Upscaler({